Financial-Times/ui-style-guide/index.md

 ##Fonts
 __Benton Sans__

-Benton is the FT's house font used in the newspaper and online.
-It is also used for all body text on generic pages.
-Generic pages encompass all service pages, tool pages and other ancillary pages which are not articles.
+Benton is the FT's house font online.
+It is also used for all body text on generic pages such service pages, tool pages and other ancillary pages which are not articles.

-__Miller Display Bold__

-Used for article headlines.
-It's not used by FT.com but can be seen on the FT webapp.

-__Miller Display Bolder__
+__Miller Display Bold__ and __Miller Display Bolder__

-Used for article headlines.
-It's not used by FT.com but can be seen on the FT webapp.
+Used for article headlines on the FT webapp.

 __Georgia__